PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     lrwxrwxrwx 1 root root 10 Mar 19 10:38 ata-ST1000DM003-1CH162_W1D2QL7A-part5 -> ../../sdb5
     ```

-    We'll need to compare this output in the next step, so save it for reference.
+    You'll need to compare this output in the following steps, so save it for reference.

+1. If you got a U-boot prompt <!--on the device or the terminal?-->, continue to the next step.

+    If you got an operating system boot (for example, Android), reboot the device until you get a U-boot prompt, then press any key to prevent the operating system from booting again.
+Continue to the next step.

-1. To expose the Warp7's flash device to Linux as USB mass storage, when you get a U-Boot prompt, type:
+1. To expose the Warp7's flash device to Linux as USB mass storage, in the U-boot prompt type:

     ```
     ums 0 mmc 0
     ```

-    On the Warp7 you should now see an ASCII-art "spinner" and on your PC you should see some new storage devices appear:
+    On the Warp7 you should now see an ASCII-art "spinner", and on your PC you should see new storage devices:

     ```
     ls -l /dev/disk/by-id/
     ```

-    In this case, the Warp7 appeared as "usb-Linux_UMS_disk_0" (the partitions on the device are also shown):
+    In our example, the Warp7 appeared as `usb-Linux_UMS_disk_0` (the partitions on the device are also shown):

     ```
     total 0